 You can drill down on a top path on a specific day to view associated journey paths and individual journeys.
 To drill down, click a line point in the chart.
 A tooltip for the top path opens where you can navigate to associated journey paths or individual journeys.

-Top path trends can be configured to show trends for top paths based on average revenue, duration of journey, and number of unique customers.
-To configure top path trends, expand Top path trends in the Overview dashboard and then select the Average revenue, Duration, or Unique customer metric.
+Top path trends can be configured to show trends for top paths based on average revenue, duration of the journey, and the number of unique customers.
+To configure top path trends, expand Top path trends in the Overview dashboard, and then select the Average revenue, Duration, or Unique customer metric.

 - Key performance indicators